vfarcic/vfarcic.github.io/ten-commandments/commandments.md

 ---

-# Master is the only one that matters
+# The master is the only one that matters

 <!-- .slide: data-background="img/heaven-or-hell.jpg" -->